Skip to Main Content

 Of course, bonds don’t perform in a vacuum; their “yield is influenced by the state of the economy, inflation, Federal Reserve policy and investor sentiment, among other things,” says Shirshikov.
 So these various market elements ultimately affect mortgage rates, too.
 Among them:

-• Financial markets.
 The performance of T-bonds and mortgage-backed securities plays a role in your mortgage’s interest rate.
 “Because mortgages are packaged together into securities and sold as mortgage bonds, it’s the return investors demand to buy these bonds that dictates the general level of mortgage rates,” says Greg McBride, CFA, Bankrate’s chief financial analyst.
-Mortgage rate levels are priced above that of the 10-year Treasury; the spread between them reflects the risk that investors bear for holding those bonds.
+Mortgage rate levels are priced above that of the 10-year Treasury; the spread between them reflects the risk investors bear for holding those bonds.
 “It may seem counterintuitive that 30-year mortgage rates are priced relative to yields on 10-year Treasuries,” says McBride, “but when these 30-year mortgages are packaged together into bonds, on average, they tend to pay out over a 10-year period as homeowners refinance, move or otherwise pay off their loans early.”

-• Global and/or political events.
+Political unrest abroad can drive investments stateside – and with an increased demand comes higher prices, which lowers the rate of return.
 “A financial crisis in another country, for example, could send investors flocking to U.S. bonds as a safe haven, driving down their yields and, in turn, mortgage rates,” says Shirshikov.

 Personal factors impacting mortgage interest rates

 • Credit score.
 A higher credit score can earn you a lower mortgage rate.
-Lenders want to feel confident that you can and will repay your mortgage.
+Lenders want confidence that you can and will repay your mortgage.
 Your credit score is perhaps the most crucial criterion in deciding your creditworthiness — that is, how likely you are to default on the loan.
 Borrowers with lower credit scores pay higher interest rates and have more limited loan options.
 A good FICO credit score is technically any score of 670 or above.

 • Discount points.
 You pay these optional extra fees upfront to the lender at closing in exchange for a lower mortgage rate.
+In a sense they are prepaid interest.

 • Property type.
 “Occupancy status, such as if this will be your primary home, secondary home or investment property, can also significantly impact the rate.
 If the home will be your primary residence, the rate may be lower,” says Purohit.
 “The type of property will also impact the rate.
-Any property type other than a single-family home — such as a condo, manufactured home, or two- to four-unit dwelling — will generally increase the mortgage rate.”
+Any property type other than a single-family home — such as a condo, manufactured home, or multi-unit dwelling — will generally increase the mortgage rate.”

 How much do mortgage rates vary across lenders?